Holmview

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Holmview has 11 operational public transport stops, all serving buses.
-Four routes collectively facilitate 229 weekly passenger trips.
-Transport accessibility is considered good, with residents typically residing 239 meters from the nearest stop.
-Most residents commute outward due to Holmview's primarily residential nature.
-Cars remain the dominant commuting mode at 91%, with an average of 1.6 vehicles per dwelling, exceeding the regional average.
-According to the 2021 Census, only 8.3% of residents work from home, potentially influenced by COVID-19 conditions.
+Holmview has 11 operational public transport stops, all of which are bus services.
+These stops are served by four distinct routes that collectively facilitate 229 weekly passenger trips.
+The accessibility of transport in Holmview is deemed good, with residents typically residing 239 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward, with cars being the primary mode of transportation at 91%.
+On average, there are 1.6 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, only 8.3% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport